Kaitlin Willoughby

-Kaitlin Willoughby is a Canadian ice hockey forward, currently playing with the Calgary section of the PWHPA.
+Kaitlin Willoughby (born March 26, 1995) is a Canadian professional ice hockey forward for the Montreal Victoire of the Professional Women's Hockey League (PWHL).

 Career

+USports

 In high school, Willoughby played for the Prince Albert Bears in her hometown, where she served as team captain.
 After graduating, she moved to Saskatoon to attend the University of Saskatchewan.
 Across 132 USports games with the university, she scored 111 points.
 After scoring 25 points in 28 games in her rookie university season, she was named USports Rookie of the Year and was named to the 2013-14 Canada West All-Rookie Team.
 That year, she would also score the game-winning goal as the university won the Canada West conference championship for the first time in history.
 She would lead the team in scoring for three of the next four seasons and was twice named to the Canada West All-Star Team.

+CWHL

 She was drafted 37th overall by the Calgary Inferno in the 2018 CWHL Draft.
 In her rookie CWHL season, she scored 6 points in 27 games, as the Inferno won the Clarkson Cup.

+PWHPA

 After the collapse of the CWHL in May 2019, she joined the PWHPA.
 She was awarded Goal of the Game at the Unifor Women's Hockey Showcase in September 2019, playing for Team Johnston as it lost to Team Jenner 4–3.
 She earned an assist the next day of the Showcase, as Team Johnston beat Team Knox 6–5 in shootouts.
 She played for Team Bellamy at the Secret Showcase in January 2020.
 She would stay with the organisation for the 2020–21 season, being named to the roster for the Calgary section.

+PWHL

+Willoughby declared for the 2023 PWHL draft, but went unselected.
+She signed with PWHL Toronto prior to the 2023–24 season after being invited to their training camp.
+She recorded one assist in 23 games that season, and then re-signed with Toronto for the 2024–25 season.

+On March 13, 2025, she was traded to the Montreal Victoire in exchange for Anna Kjellbin.
+Prior to being traded she was scoreless in 20 games with the Sceptres.
+She finished the season with one assist in seven games with the Victoire.
+On July 8, 2025, she signed a one-year contract extension with the Victoire.

-International
+International play

 Willoughby was invited to the 2016 Hockey Canada's Women's Development Camp.
 She represented Canada at the 2017 and 2019 Winter Universiade, winning silver both times.
 She served as team captain in 2019.